-- In participle clauses for a passive action or an action, which took place before the action of the main clause.
+- … in participle clauses for a passive action or an action that took place before the action of the main clause.

 - In German, you construct the participle 1 form of a verb by adding the ending “d” to the infinitive of the verb.

 - Important exceptions are the verbs “sein” and “tun”, where you add the letter “e” in front of the ending “d”.

 “sein – seiend”, “tun – tuend”

 The participle 1 form of a verb expresses an action which takes place at the same time as another action.
 You use the participle 1 in the following cases:

 - … as attributive adjective for an action or a process in the active voice.

 - … as adverbial adjective or adverb for something, which happens at the same moment.

 - … in a participial clause for an action that happens at the same time as the action of the main clause.